-Use of these codes are not as common as police ten codes and are only used in certain areas.
+These codes are not as standard as police ten codes and are only used in certain areas.

 List of Eleven Codes Used by Law Enforcement Officers

 Following is a sample list of the most commonly used police 11 codes used by cops in the United States, primarily during radio and intra-departmental communication.
 The codes or signals are written with the number eleven, then a dash, and then another number.